-- Product Categories – customer can choose from any products in the specified categories
+Product Categories – customer can choose from any products in the specified categories

 When you specify the Apply Type you can define whether they get the product/s with a price override that you define, a percentage-based discount, or a price amount off.

 You can specify if the BOGO deal should be applied only once or whether it should apply repeatedly for every time it matches the Trigger Type conditions that you set.

 Eg. Buy 2 T-Shirts Get One T-shirt Free.
 If you set this to repeatedly, it will match and grant a free t-shirt for every 2 t-shirts you have in the cart.
-If it is set to match only once, it will only give 1 free t-shirt regardless of how many shirts are in the cart that match the trigger conditions.
+If it is set to match only once, it will only give 1 free t-shirt regardless of how many shirts are in the cart that matches the trigger conditions.

 Showing A Notice To Customers When They Trigger The BOGO Deal (BOGO Notification Message)